AAA Cooper: Company history

-During the 1990s, ACT's terminal network in the South continued to expand.
 In 1994, ACT opened its first terminal outside of the Southeast in Chicago.
 Later that year, ACT opened a terminal in Minneapolis.
-Also in this year Mack's son, Reid, joined the company after his graduation from Auburn University.
-Reid has held many positions in the Company from Truck Washer to Driver to Terminal Manager, was named President of the Company in 2001.
+Reid Dove, Mack Dove's son, became president of the company in 2001.

 On July 5, 2021, the largest truckload carrier in the US, Phoenix, Arizona-based Knight-Swift Transportation Holdings, acquired AAA Cooper for US$1.35 billion.
 ACT CEO Reid Dove was appointed to the Knight-Swift board with ACT continuing under its own brand from its existing headquarters as a subsidiary of Knight-Swift.